-The Oratory moved to South Kensington in 1854, and there Faber spent the remaining nine years of his life.
+The Oratory moved to Brompton Road, South Kensington in 1854, and later became known as the Brompton Oratory.
+There Faber spent the remaining nine years of his life.
 In spite of his poor health, he crowded a huge amount of work was into those years.
 He published a number of theological works, and edited the Oratorian Lives of the Saints.

 He was a man of considerable charm.
 But it is as a hymn-writer and First Provost of the London Oratory that Faber is best remembered.

 As a Catholic writing for Catholic adherents, Faber expressed intense and personal religious feeling in his hymns.
 Even so many of these are still sung by Protestant congregations today.
 Readers may recall some of his well-known hymns such as My God how wonderful thou art, There’s a wideness in God’s mercy and The Pilgrims of the Night.

 In his latter days, he grew distressingly corpulent, but did not complain of his physical degeneration.
 Everyone who met him continued to find his personality strangely fascinating.
 He died on 26 September 1863 at the age of only forty-nine.
 He was buried in the Roman Catholic Cemetery in Rednal, South West Birmingham.